About the Architect of the Year Awards

 - Impress clients and show them that your practice produces award winning work

-Don’t take our word for it – here is what a few of last year’s winners said…
+Don’t take our word for it – here is what a few of our previous winners said..

 “Winning the 2012 Public Realm Architect of the Year Award delighted our clients, brought us a sense of legitimacy and achievement, strengthened our hand in competition with much larger practices, and was a welcome recognition of the value of projects, in what must be one of the most democratic sectors of work.”